jeskodes/milestone-project-1-jesk/README.md

 - Using bootstrap/css to hide sections to make responsive rather than media queries.
 - Drawbacks of using bootstrap and mixing bootstrap with CSS.

-Configuration Testing:
+### Configuration Testing:

 Responsive on different browsers and screen sizes.
--google web dev tools.
+- google web dev tools.
--Steps taken to mitigate problems that may arise with different screen sizes.
+- Steps taken to mitigate problems that may arise with different screen sizes.
--Using bootstrap in html to hide and reveal sections on different screen sizes.
+- Using bootstrap in html to hide and reveal sections on different screen sizes.
 Use of rem rather than px.
 Use of flex.
 Getting images reponsive - set height xxx and width to auto.
--Started from mobile friendly design accidentally, then changed to desktop friendly, then back again - did have to add in media query for max-width instead of min-width.
+- Started from mobile friendly design accidentally, then changed to desktop friendly, then back again - did have to add in media query for max-width instead of min-width.
 In future would choose one!

-Deployment - see below for guidelines.
+## Deployment - see below for guidelines.

 Decided I wanted to learn vs code and how to work with local and remote git repositories - followed this tutorial https://www.freecodecamp.org/news/create-and-sync-git-and-github-repositories/#scenario-2-remote-first and merged local and remote repositories.
 Need to remember to push and pull when commit to keep both in sync.

-**Credits**
+## Credits

-Content
+##### Content

 e.g. any copied text, use of font awesome.
 Tutorials and templates.